 Driving in Madeira

 Renting a car will undoubtedly give your Madeira experience a boost.
 Public transport is functional but not particularly convenient.
-If you’re staying more than a few days or weeks, a car will let you discover the best spots without the hassle of waiting on taxis and buses.
+If you’re staying for more than a few days or weeks, a car will let you discover the best spots without the hassle of waiting on taxis and buses.
 While taxis are cheap for journeys in Funchal, fares are downright pricey for journeys to the start of hiking trails or villages outside of the capital city.

 The map below shows the distances involved.
 It’s relatively easy to circumnavigate the entire island in a day while taking in the sights.
 If you plan to visit Pico do Arieiro or Pico Ruivo for sunrise (highly recommended), self-drive is a much better option than using a tour company or taxi.
-Try Myrentacar for really good deals.
+Try LocalRent.com for good deals.
 If that doesn’t work for you, visit Avia Car Madeira for straightforward rentals with no hidden costs.

 Practical Information & Tips